SzalikDesigns/EpicFossil/README.md

 ## AmberEPIC

 Special fork dedicated for AmberELEC project and RG552 Device.
-Support all of the systems and autocollections
+Support all of the systems and auto=collections

+---

 ### License